Learnr4Namish/Webartino/README.md

 </code>
 <p>This returns the element having an ID of clicker and that element is nothing but the <b>Button</b> that we have defined.
 Now let's define onclick using the following code:-</p>
 <code>
+WebArtino.byId("clicker").onclick = function() {
+            WebArtino.showAlertMessage("Thanks for clicking me!")
+        }
 </code>
+<p>Great!
+You created your first web page using WebArtino JS!
+Whenever you click the button now, It's shows an alert message saying thanks for clicking me.
+Now you can create awesome things using WebArtino!
+For further help, you can visit <a href="https://www.webartino.xyz/help.html">
+WebArtino Help</a></p>